 (Christmas is Ferien time)

 That Sonntag/Feiertage one is the one to watch over Christmas, given that the 25th and 26th are both public holidays.
-They fall on a Monday and Tuesday in 2023.
+They fall on a Thursday and Friday in 2025.

 Again, intervals might be longer than during normal weekdays, but still better than many other cities’ conventional timetables.

 Find travel advice for each market on their individual pages.
-But here some general tips for 2023:
+But here some general tips for 2025:

-- Many markets are close together and easily reached on foot if you’re in the centre of Vienna (see map below).
+- Many markets are close together and easily reached on foot if you’re staying in the centre of Vienna (see map below).
 For example:

 - The Freyung market is just 200m from the Am Hof market